-The upper 4th premolar (carnaissal tooth) has two deep roots that must be properly removed, or the abscess will remain, and the tooth will continue to drain under the eye.
+The upper 4th premolar (carnassial tooth) of the dog has two deep roots that must be properly removed, or the abscess will remain, and the tooth will continue to drain under the eye.
 The tooth and its root are large in comparison to the other teeth, and must be removed in segments.

-A chronic drainage tract usually is present just under the eye.
+A chronic drainage tract usually is present just under the eye of the dog.
 Sometimes there is an actual hole in the skin, other times there is only swelling or discharge matted to the hair.
-Most pets resist when you pet them on the muzzle.
+Most dogs resist when you pet them on the muzzle.
 An odor might be present also.

-A high speed drill is needed to cut through the tooth enamel.
+A high speed drill is needed to cut through the tooth enamel of a canine.
 It is a precision instrument that is powered by our dental unit.
 The high speed means there is little trauma to the surrounding tissue.

 The tooth is split in half with the high speed drill.
 This allows us to remove each half of the tooth separately, aiding in root removal.
 We use a dental elevator to remove this tooth just like a retained deciduous tooth.
 Each half of the tooth is gently elevated out.